[For low sodium, gluten-free pumpkin pie bars, go here.]

-I didn't set out to make a gluten-free pumpkin pie, but after much trial and error, this low sodium, gluten free pumpkin pie had the best balance of texture, flavor, and most importantly, sodium.
-The crust is made of almond meal.
+I didn't set out to make a gluten-free pumpkin pie, but after much trial and error, this low sodium, gluten-free pumpkin pie had the best balance of texture, flavor, and sodium.
+The crust is made from almond meal.
 It's crumbly and buttery, almost like a shortbread cookie but strong enough to hold up when you slice into it.
 Best of all, it's really easy to make and doesn't require any rolling or chilling.
-And because it's sort of a cookie-like crust, you can easily modify this recipe to make pumpkin pie bars, which I now prefer over a standard pie.
-This recipe makes enough for one 9x13 inch pan, so if you cut that into 24 little squares, each serving has just 7 mg of sodium.
-I'm not a huge dessert person so that's just enough pie for me.

 The pie filling is pretty simple--just canned pumpkin puree, cream, sugar, spices, and eggs.
 I took modified pumpkin pie recipes by Smitten Kitchen, Sally's Baking Addiction, and the backs of the Libby's and Trader Joe's canned pumpkin puree to come up with this recipe.

 An average pumpkin pie has 2,378 mg of sodium (according to the USDA).
-This one is just 158 mg of sodium for the entire 9-inch pie, leaving you plenty of room for all your other Thanksgiving favorites.
+This one is just 158 mg of sodium for the entire recipe, leaving you plenty of room for all your other Thanksgiving favorites.

 Sodium: 158 mg for the entire pie, or 20 mg per 1/8 slice